meliheyuboglu/meliheyuboglu.github.io/about.md

 permalink: /about/
 ---
 ***
+I am a third-year Computer Science student at Turkish-German University and have the privilege of leading the Software Department within our university's Teknofest team.

+My experience in teamwork is extensive, stemming from both my past internships and my involvement in the university's Teknofest team.
+To further enhance my skills, I am actively engaged in self-improvement through valuable resources such as Tryhackme and LetsDefend.
+These initiatives reflect my commitment to continuous learning and growth in the field of computer science.

-I have a keen interest in the field of cybersecurity and am actively striving to learn new things as much as possible.
-Currently, I am improving myself with free resources like Tryhackme, LetsDefend etc. I will be sharing my research and development on my [blog](https://meliheyuboglu.github.io/) page.
+I will be sharing my research and development on my [blog](https://meliheyuboglu.github.io/) page.

 ## Education
 ***